Mass of Ages - spring 2021 Edition

 We advertise the selection of Easter cards, exclusive to the LMS

 Our regular columnists:

-Thanks to the cooperation of priests in whose parishes the Traditional Mass is celebrated, Mass of Ages is available from more than 100 cathedrals and churches around the country.
+Thanks to the cooperation of priests in whose parishes the Traditional Mass is celebrated, Mass of Ages is available from more than 120 cathedrals and churches around the country.
+See HERE for stockists.
 If you do not live near one of these but would like a copy of the magazine, we would be very happy to send one from the LMS Office.
 However, due to the high cost of postage, we do ask that you cover the cost of postage.
 See here for details.

 To help the Latin Mass Society continue its work of promoting and developing Traditional life and practice in the Church, please consider signing up to our Anniversary Supporters’ Appeal.